grrimgrriefer/UnrealVoxta/README.md

 ![Tests image](https://dev.azure.com/grrimgrriefer/b22f0465-b773-42a3-9f3e-cd0bfb60dd2f/_apis/git/repositories/c5225fce-9f91-406e-9a06-07514397eb7d/items?path=/Documentation/0.1.1/Images/Tests.PNG&resolveLfs=true&%24format=octetStream "Running Voxta tests.")

 # Blueprint nodes example usage
 _Note, all of these snippets are from the above Template setup blueprints, feel free to explore & modify them how you see fit.
-For more in-depth explanation, I advice to watch the first part of the youtube tutorial._
+For more in-depth explanation, I advise to watch the first part of the youtube tutorial._

 ## Voxta category
 Most of the utility is accessed through the VoxtaClient subsystem, which can be globally accessed via any blueprint as following: